eyereasoner/eyelet/README.md

-> Origin's eyelet
-> then, opening one by one
-> eyelets of the gaze.

 # eyelet

 - besides top-down reasoning with `conclusion :- premise` rules, eyelet also supports bottom-up reasoning with `conclusion :+ premise` rules